telerik/blazor-docs/_contentTemplates/common/get-started.md

 #root-component-steps

+### Add the Telerik Layout

-1. Next to your main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add a Razor component called `TelerikLayout.razor` with the following content:
+Next to your main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add a Razor component called `TelerikLayout.razor` with the following content:

         @inherits LayoutComponentBase